riverbed/steelscript/README.rst

 Guide
 -------------------------

-For a complete guide with installation details, see:
+For a complete guide with installation details, see `https://support.riverbed.com/apis/steelscript <https://support.riverbed.com/apis/steelscript>`_

-- *the doc needs a good refresh*  `https://support.riverbed.com/apis/steelscript <https://support.riverbed.com/apis/steelscript>`_
+*The doc needs a good refresh*

 Contribute
 -----------